Channapatna: Toys

-The city is known for its wooden toys and lacquerware.
-Channapatna is also called "Town of toys" ("Gombegala nagara").
+The city is known for its namesake wooden toys and lacquerware.
+Channapatna is also called "town of toys" ("Gombegala nagara").
 These toys are manufactured in traditional and advanced small-scale industries.
 Manufacturing and twisting of raw silk, rice, ragi and coconut is a major product of Channapattana taluk.
-The origin of these toys is dated back to before Islamic Invaders subjugated the area.
+The origin of this industry is said to have been laid down during Tipu Sultan's reign.
 These toys have been given Geographical Indication tag by Government of India.